zeekus/textfiles/pschism_build_document_with_spack.md

 ### Step 21: - refresh the data.
 ---
-*Data setup*
+- Data Setup
-- Each directory needs and outputs folder.
+  1. Each directory needs and outputs folder.
 This is omitted in the data.
-- The param.nml file is the configuration file.
-   *change rnday from 'rnday = 365'  to 'rnday = 1' to reduce cost*
+  2. The param.nml file is the configuration file. change rnday from 'rnday = 365'  to 'rnday = 1' to reduce cost a one day run on ChesBay test should take about 5 mins on AWS.

-*Basic test.
-Test CORIE*
+- Get Test Data - for basic tests
 ```
 [myhost pschism] svn co https://columbia.vims.edu/schism/schism_verification_tests/Test_CORIE
 mkdir Test_CORE/outputs
 ```

-*ICM TESTS*

-*Chesapeake bay data*
+- Get ICM Test data - source chesapeake bay

 ```
  [myhost pschism] svn co https://columbia.vims.edu/schism/schism_verification_tests/Test_ICM_ChesBay